May 8, 2018

 And where many musicians employ a variety of efforts with which to scrub the internet of any fan-sourced content, Osborne recognizes the value inherent in the culture of social media, YouTube and video sharing.

-“Metallica isn’t playing the Rose Bowl because of their last album,” he says.
+“Metallica isn’t playing the Rose Bowl because of their last album,” he said.
 “They’re doing it because of YouTube.
 That’s where people are going these days to discover.”

 Osborne’s take on the idea of technology’s intersection with live music is decidedly forward, as his animation reaches new heights when asked about the subset of musicians who insist their fans refrain from capturing photo or video on their phones during a show.

-“I’m not sure what they’re trying to hide,” he says.
+“I’m not sure what they’re trying to hide,” he said.
 “It’s like when the Europeans discovered America, they weren’t going home.
 It’s changed.
 It’s going to continue to change.”

 “The thing I find to be really annoying about that stuff,” he continues, “is if people want to sit and watch their cell phone, why the f*ck do you care?
 I’ve got too much to worry about on stage to worry about someone holding up a cell phone.
 But if you wanna do it, it’s your show.
 I don’t have time for that sh*t.
 Don’t worry about sh*t that you have no control over.”